 The most popular models are:

-The waterfall or sequential model is the most traditional software development life cycle model, where each phase must be completed in order before moving on to the next.
+The waterfall or sequential model is the most traditional software life cycle model, where each phase must be completed in order before moving on to the next.

 The spiral model is an extension of the sequential model, where phases can be repeated multiple times.